xaxay/imlab/README.md

 It is pure implementation - no any bundler IMPORT-MAPS / HTML / JS / CSS / VUE3 / VUETIFY3 / PINIA.

-It is important how it is implemented, not what.
 It proves that import maps (in-browser modules) is working approach!
-And interaction of shared code among in-browser modules like Pinia counterStore.
-It shows how to cinitalize and use vue2/vuetify3 and pinia using import maps!
+It test shared in-browser modules using inside other shared modules.
+You can find Pinia counterStore that can be changed in different modules and the result reactivly updated in all modules that contains it.
+It shows how to initalize and use vue3/vuetify3 and pinia using import maps!

 ## Phase2